Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Matrix completion problems

 maps a partial matrix $\GammaO \in \mathring\Dcal_G$ to its unique completion $\Gamma$ satisfying the matrix completion problem in \cref{def:matrixCompletionProblem} with respect to $G$. \end{definition}

+The uniqueness of this completion can be understood intuitively by counting the number of parameters and constraints involved in \cref{eq:matrixCompletionProblem}.
 Notably, the existence of any \CND{} completion of $\GammaO$ is sufficient for the existence of a graphical completion.
 In the decomposable case, this can be guaranteed by verifying the definiteness of all fully specified principal submatrices, but in the general case this criterion does not work, as the following counter-example shows. \begin{example} \provenLabel{exmp:noCompletion} For $d \geq 4$, let $\GammaO \in \ROdd$ be a partial matrix on the $d$-dimensional ring graph with entries $\GammaO_{ij} = 1$ if $\abs{i-j}=1$, $\GammaO_{1d} = \GammaO_{d1} = (2d)^2$, zeros on the diagonal, and $\undefined$ elsewhere.
 Then all fully specified principal submatrices of this $\GammaO$ are \CND{}, but there exists no \CND{} completion of the entire matrix (see \cref{subsubsec:proofNonCompletableGraphs} for details). \end{example}